Getting your Trinity Audio player ready...

 My body involuntarily tightened, but I drew strength from Hellie.

-I removed the collar and placed it and the leash inside my bag.
+I removed her collar and placed it and the leash inside my bag.

-I didn’t want it to get obliterated along with her clothing during her transformation.
+I didn’t want them to get obliterated along with her clothing during her transformation.

 “You must listen to me—no matter what.
 That is an order.”